forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 #### Relation between Viral Load Distribution and Positivity Rate
 > Explorative section.
-To check whether there can exception from the considerations below.

 Considering the unbounded viral load distributions, the PCR cutoff values of 30, 35 or 40 PCR cycles are just arbitrary cutoffs and yield the number of samples below these values.
 So a positive test defined by 30 cycles - say 10^6 copies/milliliter - just detects all samples with a higher viral load (when away from the PCR detection limit, when close to the border samples are not detected with a certain probability since towards the detection limit the PCR accuracy is lost {[PCR Diagnosis](./../3_medical/pcr_diagnosis.md)}).

 ##### Hypothesis
 *As long as the distribution is shifted 'uniformly' (the true viral load distribution not the Ct value distribution), a 1 to 1 correspondence between the viral load distribution shift and the number of samples above or below a certain threshold value is expected.*

 So if an immune protection reduces the viral loads when sampling at a given location, the positivity rate is reduced and the other way round.
+E.g.:
-E.g.: If natural immunity reduces the viral load, it reduces the chance for a positive test (can be a PCR test with a cutoff of 30 or 40 as described in [Viral Load Shift by Immunity](#viral-load-shift-by-immunity)).
-Accordingly for vaccination: If vaccines fail to shift the viral load towards lower values in other words *if vaccinated persons have about the same viral load distribution as unvaccinated persons, the vaccines do not offer a protection.*
+* If natural immunity reduces the viral load, it reduces the chance for a positive test (can be a PCR test with a cutoff of 30 or 40 as described in [Viral Load Shift by Immunity](#viral-load-shift-by-immunity)).
+* Accordingly for vaccination: If vaccines fail to shift the viral load towards lower values the vaccines have no effects on testing positive at the given location => *if vaccinated persons have about the same viral load distribution as unvaccinated persons, the vaccines do not offer a protection for infection at the location the viral load is measured.*